pnp/provision-assist-m365/README.md

 Provision Assist is a Power Platform and Azure based solution that provides an alternative to self-service creation in Microsoft 365.
 It provides governance over this process through a frontend Power App allowing users to request Collaboration 'Spaces' (Teams, Groups, SharePoint Online Sites & Viva Engage Communities) and backend Azure components providing automated provisioning.
 Provision Assist can be used as part of a Copilot for Microsoft 365 deployment in order to establish a layer of governance over self-service.

+**Note - V2 of the solution is now the 'current' version, V1 is no longer supported and will not be included in future releases.
+The documentation and screenshots will be updated to reflect this shortly.**

 ![Provision Assist Home Screenshot](/Images/ProvisionAssistHome.png)

 ![Provision Assist Recommendations Screenshot](/Images/ProvisionAssistRecommendations.png)